 - Sales - Sum (sum of the values in the column will be displayed)

 You can also change a data column to use any one of the other functions like: Sum, Count, Average, Standard Deviation etc., depending on the data type of that column, which will be discussed in the next section.

 Multiple columns in Row, Column and Data Shelves

-ManageEngine Analytics Plus allows you to drop multiple columns (up to 15 columns) in to each of the shelves.
-When you have more than one column in Column/Row shelf, ManageEngine Analytics Plus automatically groups data in the order they appear from left to right or top to bottom.
-For example, if you add Product Category and then Product to Rows shelf, all the products will be group by their product categories making it easy to see related data and summary information.
+Zoho Analytics allows you to drop multiple columns (up to 15 columns) in to each of the shelves.
+When you have more than one column in Column/Row shelf, Zoho Analytics automatically groups data in the order they appear from left to right or top to bottom.
+For example, if you add Product Category and then Product to Rows shelf, all the products will be grouped by their product categories making it easy to see related data and summary information.
 Similarly, if you add Date and then Region in the Column shelf, then for each distinct year all the regions will be grouped under it to provide the corresponding summary information.

 When you add more than one column into Data shelf, columns will be arranged horizontally with each data column (columns in Data shelf) organized as a separate column in the pivot table as shown below.